tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

 ## Wrapping up

-We build Tembo's internal datawarehouse using the Tembo Datawarehouse Stack.
-Using a handful of Postgres extensions saved us the effort of setting up infrastructure, and most importaly, it helped us keep the complexity of our data ecosystem low.
-We were able to build a data warehouse that is easy to maintain, and easy to reason about, and quick to onboard new engineers.
+We built Tembo's internal datawarehouse using the Tembo Datawarehouse Stack.
+We used foreign data wrappers to connect Postgres to external sources, the pg_cron as a scheduler to keep out data up-to-date, and pg_partman to improve performance and automate our retention policy.
+We were able to build our data warehouse that is easy to maintain, and easy to reason about, and quick to onboard new engineers.
+In the end, our stakeholders get the dashboards they need to make business decisions.

 ![tembo-dw-stack](./fin.png 'final')